seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 echo "Learning Git is going well so far." >> readme.txt
 ```

-Now that's we've added two more files and we've made changes to one file let's
+Now that we've added two more files and we've made changes to one file let's
 take a look at the state of this repository.